ghzeni/blockgame-guide/README.md

 You can claim up to 9 chunks and 1 outpost plot before you need to buy a writ of expansion.

 ===================
      -Runecarving-
 ===================
 A profession that can be leveled up by crafting runes with Stonebeard in Origin.
 Runes can be slotted in your gear to buff their stats, but should only be seeked in higher levels.
 We will sum up what each rune does briefly.
->Serenity Runes buffs defensive stats.
+>Serenity Runes buff defensive stats.

->Clarity Runes buffs profession XP gains.
+>Clarity Runes buff profession XP gains.

->Violence Runes buffs your offensive stats.
+>Violence Runes buff your offensive stats.

->Muddled Runes buffs rANdOm stats.
+>Muddled Runes buff rANdOm stats.

->Martyr Runes casts
+>Martyr Runes cast
 Grand Heal on your
 party upon death.

->Backstab Runes give backstabbing damage.
+>Backstab Runes grant backstabbing damage.

->Murder Runes buffs PVP damage, but you wouldn't kill another person...
+>Murder Runes buff PVP damage, but you wouldn't kill another person...

 ... would you?